george-norton/peacock/README.md

 - The sensor also supports a passive stylus, although the electrodes in Peacock are larger than the recommended size, so this may not perform well.

 ## Software support
+Currently there are two QMK branches with peacock support.

-Currently, as well as pointer movement, the MaxTouch QMK driver will detect the following gestures:
+The [first](https://github.com/george-norton/qmk_firmware/tree/peacock) implements support for the maxtouch IC as a pointing device - this is how the current trackpads (cirque, Azoteq) work. as well as pointer movement, the MaxTouch QMK driver will detect the following gestures:
 - Tap to click (1 finger for mouse button 1, 2 fingers for mouse button 2 etc..)
 - Two finger scroll.
 - Tap and hold to drag.

-## Software limitations
-QMK currently supports pointing devices, but it reports them as USB hid mice.
-This means we only report a single pointer movement, a pair of scroll wheels and a set of buttons to the host.
-For now, this prevents us from supporting some multitouch gestures such as pinch to zoom.
+The [second](https://github.com/george-norton/qmk_firmware/tree/multitouch_experiment) exteneds the digitizer feature to implement real trackpad support.
+On this branch, the MaxTouch driver reports 5 separate finger positions to the host and it detects gestures.
+This provides a better experience as scrolling is smoother, pinch and zoom are supported and most OS's provide additional 3 finger gestures which will work too.
+This branch still needs a lot of work, and it is a large changeset which will likely take some time to get merged into QMK.

 ## Sensor tuning
 The sensor sensitivity may require tuning depending on the type of surface you use on your build.
 This can be done by adjusting the touch threshold, and